20tab/UnrealEnginePython/README.md

 We are going to create a new Actor based on python (instead of C++ or blueprints)

 This is the "gentle" approach, using a 'proxy' python class to speak with the UE4 api.
-Once you get familiar with the system, you can go further and start working withe native subclassing api (https://github.com/20tab/UnrealEnginePython/blob/master/docs/Subclassing_API.md)
+Once you get familiar with the system, you can go further and start working with the native subclassing api (https://github.com/20tab/UnrealEnginePython/blob/master/docs/Subclassing_API.md)

 In the content browser click on 'add new' and choose 'blueprint class'